Sleaze-raking French website has political elite quaking

 Mediapart caused a storm in conservative Nicolas Sarkozy's government with a 2010 report saying his UMP party had enjoyed illegal funding from billionaire heiress Liliane Bettencourt.

-Sarkozy's labour minister Eric Woerth, also UMP treasurer and a former budget minister in the same goverment, lost his job in a reshuffle and was later placed under formal investigation for illicit party financing.
+Sarkozy's labor minister Eric Woerth, also UMP treasurer and a former budget minister in the same government, lost his job in a reshuffle and was later placed under formal investigation for illicit party financing.

 Sarkozy is now under investigation himself in the affair.
 Both Sarkozy and Woerth say they have done no wrong.